Ahlawat & Associates

-Partition of Property
+Partition Of Property

-Property Partition Laws in India
+Property Partition Laws In India

 Property ownership has been a major source of disputes within Indian families.
 These properties are generally owned by joint families.
 When family members relocate, the property often becomes a source of conflict.
 That is why implementing the Law of Joint Property Partition is deemed an inevitable occurrence in India.